Verstappen overtakes Leclerc late on to win Saudi Arabian GP

 AP Auto Racing Writer

-JIDDAH, Saudi Arabia (AP) — Formula One champion Max Verstappen overtook Charles Leclerc three laps from the end of the Saudi Arabian Grand Prix for his first win of the season and 21st of his career on Sunday.
+JIDDAH, Saudi Arabia (AP) — Red Bull driver Max Verstappen overtook Charles Leclerc’s Ferrari three laps from the end of the Saudi Arabian Grand Prix for the defending champion’s first win of the Formula One season and 21st of his career on Sunday.

 The race under floodlights was held two days after an attack on a nearby oil depot by Yemen’s Houthi rebels.